-The following measures are in the current version of the Order and may impact agents (firms) and REALTORS[®]:
+The following measures are in the July 23, 2020 version of the Order and may impact agents (firms) and REALTORS®:

-- Owners and managers of every workplace must take every reasonable step to ensure minimal interaction of people within 2 meters of each other, except in compliance with the guidelines issued by WorkSafe NB and the Chief Medical Officer of Health. - Owners and managers of every workplace must take every reasonable step required to prevent persons who exhibit symptoms of COVID-19 from entering the workplace, in accordance with advice issued by the Chief Medical Office of Health or WorkSafeNB. - Owners and managers of every workplace must take every reasonable step required to prevent persons from entering workplaces who have travelled outside New Brunswick in the previous 14 days. - Everyone who finds themselves in any location, other than their own home, in which distancing as per this Order is not possible, must either remove themselves promptly from the location or must wear a face covering that covers their mouth and nose.
-This does not apply to children under two years of age, nor to children of any age at a licensed early education and childcare facilities.
-The Chief Medical Officer of Health may exempt from the application of this paragraph other classes of persons who are unable to wear a mask or face covering.
+- Every business proprietor and service provider, every employer and workplace manager, everyone who own or occupies land or buildings and every host, organizer or coach of sporting activities must take all reasonable steps to minimize the risk of COVID-19 transmission among their employees, patrons and visitors, and must comply with all directives and guidelines from from WorkSafe New Brunswick and the Chief Medical Officer of Health relevant to COVID-19 transmission.
+This paragraph binds government entities, charities and not-for-profit entities as well as for-profit businesses. - Everyone who finds themselves in any location, other than their own home, in which distancing as per this Order is not possible, must either remove themselves promptly from the location or must wear a face covering that covers their mouth and nose.
+This paragraph does not apply to children under two years of age, nor to children of any age at a licensed early education and childcare facilities.
+The Chief Medical Officer of Health may exempt from the application of this paragraph other classes of persons who are unable to wear a mask or face covering. - Every peace officer in the execution of their lawful duties, every occupational health and safety officer appointed under the Occupational Health and Safety Act and every inspector appointed under the Public Health Act is authorized to enter and inspect any premises to ensure compliance with this order and authorized to serve on any person found not in compliance with this Order and Order to comply.